- Birth Correction

 - Closing the estate by timely filing a final account or certificate of termination.

-What Is A Release From Administration?
+What Is A Relief From Administration?

 What Is A Summary Release From Administration?

-For decedents dying on or after August 28, 2000, there is an estate administration procedure called a "Summary Release from Administration".
+If a decedent's date of death is on or after August 28, 2000, there is an estate administration procedure called a "Summary Release from Administration".

 This procedure is available if the estate assets do not exceed $45,000, and the applicant is the decedent's surviving spouse, who has paid the funeral bill or is obligated to do so, and who is also entitled to the entire allowance for support.